partiql/partiql-lang-kotlin/docs/user/GettingStarted.md

 ### Windows

-Run (double click on) `particl.bat`.
+Run (double click on) `partiql.bat`.
 This should open a command-line prompt and start the PartiQL REPL which displays:

 ```